Norman Lewis (artist): Early life and education

+In 1934, he became a member of the 306 Group, a collection of African-American artists and writers who discussed art's role in society.
+Some well-known members were Savage, Romare Bearden, Ralph Ellison, Jacob Lawrence, and Richard Wright, as well as Charles Alston, who hosted the meetings in his studio.
+In 1935, he was a co-founder of the Harlem Artists Guild, whose members included Bearden, Selma Burke, and Beauford and Joseph Delaney.
+He participated in Works Progress Administration as an art teacher starting in 1935, alongside Jackson Pollock, among others.
+One of the places he worked at during his time in the WPA was the Harlem Community Art Center.

-After Works Progress Administration came to an end in 1943, Lewis found a job teaching at the newly established George Washington Carver School, a community school for students from low-income families in Harlem, where his colleagues included artists Elizabeth Catlett and Charles White, among others.
+After the Works Progress Administration came to an end in 1943, Lewis found a job teaching at the newly established George Washington Carver School, a community school for students from low-income families in Harlem, where his colleagues included artists Elizabeth Catlett and Charles White, among others.
 From 1944 to 1949, he taught art at the Thomas Jefferson School of Social Science.

 Social realism and figurative work

-Lewis began his career in 1930, with earlier mostly figurative work and social realism.
+Lewis began his career in 1930, with mostly figurative work and social realism.
 He at first painted what he saw, which ranged from Meeting Place (1930), a swap meet scene, and The Yellow Hat (1936), a formal Cubist painting, to Dispossessed (1940), an eviction scene, and Jazz Musicians (1948), a visual depiction of the bebop music that was being played in Harlem.
 His social realism was painted with "an overtly figurative style, depicting bread lines, evictions, and police brutality."

-Lewis said he struggled to express social conflict in his art, but in his later years, focused on the inherently aesthetic.
+Lewis said that he struggled to express social conflict in his art, but in his later years, focused on the inherently aesthetic.
 "The goal of the artist must be aesthetic development," he told art historian Kellie Jones, "and in a universal sense, to make in his own way some contribution to culture."